 Committed to Health Insurance

-We are committed to our team’s well-being above all things, and believe covering their insurance needs is one good way to show it.
+We are committed to our team’s well-being above all things, and believe offering robust insurance coverage is one good way to show it.

-At Workstate we cover 100% of Health, Dental, Vision and Life insurance costs for our employees and their families.
+At Workstate we offer generous Health, Dental, Vision and Life packages for our employees and their families.

 We also encourage working sane hours, for both basic health and the much-lauded life/work balance.
 With that in mind, Workstate offers:

-- 12 - 14 paid holiday days per year (includes most recognized federal holidays, as well as the week between Christmas and New Years.)
+- 12 - 14 paid holiday days per year (includes most recognized federal holidays.)

-- 20 days of paid time off per year.
+- 15 days of paid time off per year; increasing to 20 days after two years of employment.

 - Unlimited sick days.